 Installing flooring in a basement can present you with a number of unique challenges.
-The concrete slab which is usually found at the base of these rooms is a porous material, which is surrounded by earth which will contain varying degrees of moisture throughout the year.
+The concrete slab which is usually found at the base of these rooms is a porous material that is surrounded by the earth and will contain varying degrees of moisture throughout the year.
 That means that any flooring material which you lay over the concrete slab will have to be able to deal with a damp environment that is prone to seeping, leaking, and occasional floods.

 - Resistant to mold: Moisture can lead to the spread of germs, mold, and bacteria.
 You want to make sure that your flooring is either resistant or impervious to these forces.

 - Low Absorption Rate: The more that your flooring absorbs the moisture that seeps up from below, the colder, wetter, and more prone to mold it will be.
 Absorbent flooring will also tend to break down over long term exposure to moist conditions.

 - Warm: By choosing flooring which is warm to the touch, or which can be easily warmed by radiant heat systems, you can add a sense of comfort to a space that is often considered cold and impersonal.

 - Easy to Remove or Replace: In the case of extreme weather and flooding, even the most durable flooring can become damaged.
 That means the material which is easy and inexpensive to repair or completely replace is ideal in this location.